LattePandaTeam/Docs/docs/content/mu_edition/full_eval.md

 - [Intel® Dual Band Wireless-AC 8265](https://www.dfrobot.com/product-1998.html)
 - Intel® Dual Band Wireless-AC 8260

-This list only includes modules we have tested.
-If you have tried modules not listed here and they work well, please pull request to add them.
+This list includes only the modules we have verified.
+If you have successfully tested modules not listed here and they function properly, we encourage you to submit a pull request to include them.

 ### SATA Compatibility

-Compatible with common SATA mechanical hard drives and solid-state drives, without special notes.
+Compatible with standard SATA mechanical hard drives and solid-state drives, ith no special requirements noted.

 ### M.2 NVMe SSD Compatibility

 The DFR1141 does not have an integrated M.2 M Key slot, so you need to use the included adapter to install an M.2 M Key SSD.

-The adapter compatibles with common M.2 2280 M Key PCIe NVMe protocol solid-state drives, without special notes.
+The adapter is compatible with standard M.2 2280 M Key PCIe NVMe protocol solid-state drives, with no special requirements noted.

 ### M.2 WWAN Module Compatibility